powwwy/Digi-Swap/README.md

 Well that's tough hopefully someone will do something about it oh wait here we are.
 These are the files for digi-swap (coming soon) download now and connect with your friends!!

+#Update 1: Custom colors for eyes
+Solution made by @Louw-Reegan to create a mask and use 2 different qr codes with their own colors and place the eyes of the second qr to give the effect of different colors mask code is in mask.py more detailed explainations there.